OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/media-services/media-services-dotnet-check-job-progress-with-webhooks.md

 ### <a name="projectjson"></a>project.json

-O arquivo project.json contém dependências.
+arquivo do Project Olá contém dependências.

     {
       "frameworks": {